lucilapastore/lucilapastore/README.md

 ### Hi there 👋
 - 🔭 I’m currently working as a customer experience team lead at a fintech
-- 🌱 I’m a software developer
+- 🌱 I’m a front end developer
 - 👯 I’m looking to collaborate on web3 projects
 - 😄 Pronouns: she/her
 <!--